nuuuwan/news_lk3_data/README.md

 He stated that in October last year, the electricity tariffs had been increased by 18% for domestic and religious places of worship, by 12% for industries and hotels and by 24% for government institutions.

-Minister Wijesekera stated that it has been proposed to slash the electricity tariffs by these same percentages.
+Minister Wijesekera stated that the CEB expects to reduce the rates by at least the same rates and percentages as was increased in October 2023.

-◼️
+He explained that they are able to propose such a reduction in view of the country’s economy turning towards the better, as a result of certain difficult decisions that had to be taken in the past.

+...

 [Data](articles/dd076886.json)